andcut/snakecult-site/content/posts/etoc-v4.md

 ---
+about:
+- consciousness
+- evolution
+- prehistory
+author: Andrew Cutler
-title: Eve Theory of Consciousness v4
+core_entity: Eve Theory
 date: 2025-06-30
-lastmod: 2025-06-30
-slug: etoc-v4
 description: A comprehensive interdisciplinary theory proposing that human consciousness originated as a cultural invention in prehistoric times, likely pioneered by women and spread through ritual and language.
+draft: false
 keywords:
 - consciousness
 - evolutionary psychology